Diania: Paleoecology

 Reconstruction of two Diania cactiformis, with one climbing atop the other, based on the specimen ELEL-SJ102058 (above).

-Diania may had been a benthic scavenger, using its robust legs to walk on the sea floor.
+Diania may have been a benthic scavenger, using its robust legs to walk on the sea floor.
 The absence of sedimental gut content and terminal claws suggest Diania was unlikely to be a sediment feeder nor a good climber.
-The modified appendages behind its head may had played a sensing and/or food-manipulating role, similar to the tentacle-like appendages of Hallucigenia.
-Similar to the dorsal spines of other armoured lobopodians (e.g. Hallucigenia and Luolishania), the spines of Diania may had provided protection against predators.
+The modified appendages behind its head may have played a sensing and/or food-manipulating role, similar to the tentacle-like appendages of Hallucigenia.
+Similar to the dorsal spines of other armoured lobopodians (e.g. Hallucigenia and Luolishania), the spines of Diania may have provided protection against predators.